cccbr/runningatower/content/docs/070-RingingChamber/index.md

 Are these fit for purpose?

+Are they in suitable locations?
+Especially ensure that the do not lead to important items being hidden such as light switched, clock hammers.

 ## Curtains / blinds

-Primarily to prevent ringers being blinded by sunlight.
-Heavy curtains may also be an effective way to shut off an open staircase, door way or open gallery to enable the ringing chamber to be heated without heating the rest of the building, staircase, etc.
+These are primarily to prevent ringers being blinded by sunlight.
+Heavy curtains may also be an effective way to shut off an open staircase, door way or open gallery.
+They may assist in enabling the ringing chamber to be heated without heating other unused areas such as the rest of the building, staircase, etc.

 ## Electrical Devices

-Power points and powered devices should be checked by a professional approved by the tower authorities.
+Power points and powered devices should be checked by a professional, approved by the tower authorities.
 Any portable electrical equipment should be subject to regular checks.
-Devices must be included in church register of electrical equipment.
-If there are too few power points, then additional points should be installed rather than using extension leads and adaptors Do not daisy chain from one socket – arrange for additional power points to be installed professionally by church approved contractor.
+Devices must be included in the church register of electrical equipment.
+If there are too few power points, then additional points should be installed rather than using extension leads and adaptors.
+Do not daisy chain from one socket.

 ## Heating

 Consider arrangements to make the environment comfortable.
-In summer this would include adequate ventilation.
-In winter this would include heating the area.
+In summer this may include adequate ventilation.
+In winter this may include heating.
 If the ringing chamber is open to the rest of the building it is worth investigating the use of screens or curtains to enclose the area.
 If there are any windows through which the sun might shine investigate a blind or curtains to reduce this.

 ## Lighting